DarshanSudhakar/darshansudhakar.github.io/content/blog/git-getting-started/index.md

 Things to do before you start

-1. Watch highest watched video on Git for 5-10 minutes on YouTube
+1. Watch highest watched video on Git for 5-10 minutes on YouTube or read [this Atlassian beginners guide](https://www.atlassian.com/git/tutorials/what-is-version-control){:target="_blank"}
 2. Open git [cheat sheet](https://github.github.com/training-kit/){:target="_blank"}
 3. Download any Git GUI client application like Fork or Sourcetree and just play with it.